Title: Eating and drinking with an inflated tracheostomy cuff: a systematic review of the aspiration risk

+Yes, they literally used those symbols in the paper!!
 So more 🙂 = higher score = higher quality rating !!!
-This chart alone is definitely worth checking out, I seriously couldn’t make this up!!
-(I’ve literally been saying for years why we can’t just write reports or articles using emojis, so this part literally made me so giddy I couldn’t contain it!).
+This chart alone is definitely worth checking out, I seriously couldn’t make this up!! (also I’ve literally been saying for years why we can’t just write reports or articles using emojis, so this part seriously made my day😍🤪!).

 Without going into too much detail, the quality of most-to-all studies just was not there.

 “Of the 10 studies included in this systematic review, only one found a statistically significant difference between cuff conditions, Ding & Logemann 2005 found, however that the actual rate of aspiration was not significantly higher in the cuff-inflated group; silent aspiration was more prevalent.” p.
 38